Last updated: 14 March 2025

 Read more: U.S. Patent Office approves our approach to email encryption

 Yes, but very few email marketing platforms offer HIPAA compliant email marketing.
-For email marketing to be compliant, two requirements must be met.
+Email marketing must meet two requirements to be compliant.